Dre Campbell Farm

 2. Diatomaceous Earth

-Diatomaceous earth has many uses; however, it makes a great caterpillar spray.
-Its abrasive qualities and incredible absorbing abilities allow it to dehydrate them.
+Diatomaceous earth has many uses.
+One of its uses is that it makes a great caterpillar spray.
+Its abrasive qualities and incredible absorbing abilities allow it to dehydrate and kill caterpillars.

-When dry, it will leave a powdery residue, which is what will naturally kill caterpillars.
-You can also sprinkle the powder directly on the ground around your plants and on the foliage.
+When dry, it will leave a powdery residue, which is what will naturally kill the caterpillars.
+You can also sprinkle the powder directly on your plants and caterpillars that you see.

 3. Soap

-Use this simple concoction to make a natural spray for caterpillars, beetles, broccoli bugs, whiteflies, and more.
+Use this common item to make a natural spray for caterpillars, beetles, broccoli bugs, whiteflies, leaf-eating worms, and more.

 Mix 1 quart of water with 1.5 teaspoons of mild organic liquid soap.
 Shake well and spray directly on the affected area.